Carlos Peruga: Refereeing career

 Peruga began his refereeing career in Spain in 1994, progressing through various regional divisions—3ª División Aragonesa, 2ª División Aragonesa, 1ª División Aragonesa, Liga EBA, Liga LEB—before reaching the top-tier Liga ACB in 2001.
 He assumed roles such as President of the Aragonese Referees Committee and later became Director of Refereeing at the Aragonese Basketball Federation, holding a second-level coaching title.

 In April 2012, Peruga earned his FIBA International status after completing the refereeing clinic in Mannheim, Germany, where he also officiated a match for the junior bronze medal game.

-By 2019, he had officiated 500 Liga Endesa games, and in 2022, reached the milestone of 600 ACB matches, reflecting his long-standing presence at the elite level.
-Most recently, in June 2025, he achieved the rare milestone of refereeing over 700 ACB games, celebrated modestly during the playoff season.
+By 2019, he had officiated 500 Liga Endesa games, and in 2022, reached 600 ACB matches, reflecting his long-standing presence at the elite level.
+Most recently, in June 2025, he achieved refereeing over 700 ACB games, celebrated modestly during the playoff season.

 His Olympic assignment includes the 2016 Rio de Janeiro Games, where he officiated the women's bronze-medal match between France and Serbia.

 In the EuroLeague, Peruga has been a fixture since 2004.
 Notably, he was the only Spanish referee selected for the 2024 Final Four in Berlin, and subsequently nominated for 2025 in Abu Dhabi.